Video released in fatal shooting of 'Cops' crew member

 Authorities say Dion was accidentally hit by a police bullet even though he was wearing a bulletproof vest.

-"He was holding his boom, fish pole up which then exposed the unprotected area, because he was wearing a ballistic vest," said Dion's friend, Hank Barr.
+"He was holding his boom fish pole up, which then exposed the unprotected area because he was wearing a ballistic vest," Dion's friend, Hank Barr, said.

 In the video, you see Dion slumped against a wall by his sound equipment.

-A district judge released the video as part of a wrongful death lawsuit brought by Dion's brother who claims the police department was negligent during the deadly encounter.
+A district judge released the video as part of a wrongful death lawsuit brought by Dion's brother, who claims the police department was negligent during the deadly encounter.

 The graphic video is expected to be a key part of the trial set to begin in July.